 When it comes to finding new podcasts, 39% of podcast listeners rely on recommendations from friends and family.
 The next most popular source of information is social media at 20%, followed by recommendations within the podcast app itself at 15%.

 Does podcast listening impact radio listening?

-Podcast listeners consume 3½ hours of podcasts per week and 42% more total audio content than Canadian adults in general.
-The Spring 2020 survey shows that they consume the same amount of traditional radio as the adult population yet, on average, listen to an extra 40 minutes of streamed radio per week.
+Podcast listeners consume over 4 hours of podcasts per week and 22% more total audio content than Canadian adults in general.
+The Spring 2021 survey shows that they consume on average 42 minutes less traditional radio compared to the adult population, yet listen to an extra 30 minutes of streamed radio per week.

 Self-reported hours spent with audio content in a typical week